facelessuser/RegReplace/docs/usage.md

 This action selects the regions of the given find target.

 ## Multi-Pass
 Sometimes a regular expression cannot be made to find all instances in one pass.
 In this case, you can use the multi-pass option.

-Multi-pass cannot be paired with override actions (it will be ignored), but it can be paired with `find_only`.
-Multi-pass will sweep the file repeatedly until all instances are found and replaced.
+This option will cause the entire sequence to repeatedly executed until all instances are found and replaced.
 To protect against a poorly constructed multi-pass regex looping forever, there is a default max sweep threshold that will cause the sequence to kick out if it is reached.
 This threshold can be tweaked in the settings file.

+Multi-pass is used in replaces and cannot be paired with override actions (it will be ignored), but it can be paired with `find_only` as `find_only` allows you to initiate a replace.

 ```js
     {